ConnerHumphrey-SpartaGlobal/Swag_Labs_Testing/README.md

 ## Whats been tested

-So far tests have been created for the logging in process, adding items to cart and validating that the items have been added to the cart and the complete user journey of making a purchase from log in to checkout
+So far tests have been created for the logging in process, adding items to cart and validating that the items have been added to the cart and the complete user journey of making a purchase from log in to checkout with both the standard user and the problem user.

-There are 31 total test cases with them all passing
+There are 63 total test cases with 48 of them passing, the tests that do not pass have defect reports associated with them.
+Find these in the defect report folder of the repository.